J-Yash/J-Yash.github.io/index.md

-I'm a Research Software Engineer - Machine Learning at [Cyberinfrastructure for Network Science Center](https://cns.iu.edu), Indiana University - Bloomington.
-My main interest lies in Artificial Intelligence, Machine Learning, and Deep Learning; mainly in the context of computer vision.
-I’m interested in researching AI/ML/DL solutions and building scalable end-to-end machine learning and deep learning systems for computer vision applications.
+I'm a Research Software Engineer - Machine Learning at [Cyberinfrastructure for Network Science Center](https://cns.iu.edu), Indiana University Bloomington with a focus on computer vision in the context of spatial bioinformatics.
+I work on segmentation, annotation, analysis, and visualization methods using histology and spatial proteomic datasets for single cell, functional tissue units, and anatomical structures in human samples.

 Other things that interest me are books, writing, history, space, and plenty of other things.
 Someday, I wish to go to Mars...or the moon.